National Museum of Natural History, France: Friends

-The Friends of the Natural History Museum Paris is a private organization that provides financial support for the museum, its branches and the Jardin des Plantes.
+The Friends of the Natural History Museum Paris is a private organisation that provides financial support for the MNHN, its branches and the Jardin des Plantes.
 Membership includes free entry to all galleries of the museum and the botanical garden.
 The Friends have assisted the museum with many purchases for its collections over the years, as well as funds for scientific and structural development.